 Ameen Rihani (1876-1940) is one of the earliest Lebanese American intellectuals who dedicated his life to linking and negotiating between Arab and American cultures.
 He wrote extensively leaving a corpus of 29 Arabic volumes and 26 English works (click here for a list).
 In the process he helped re-invent Arabic as a modern language, and molded English to express his Arab heritage.
 Influenced by Walt Whitman, he introduced free verse in Arabic literature, and was a major figure in the mahjar (Arab diaspora) literary movement developed by Arab emigrants (including Gibran Khalil Gibran) in North America, and an early theorist of Arab nationalism.

-Amongst his many speeches on this topic, one was recorded on June 5, 1937 at Town Hall in New York City and broadcast on WNYC radio.
-The Khayrallah Center, in collaboration with the Rihani Museum in Freike (Lebanon), has digitized the speech (as well the speeches by other speakers introducing Rihani), and re-mastered them.
-This is the beginning of a project to create a 3D virtual recreation of the speech.
+Among his many speeches on this topic, one was recorded on June 5, 1937 at Town Hall in New York City and broadcast on WNYC radio.
+The Khayrallah Center, in collaboration with the Rihani Museum in Freike (Lebanon), has digitized and remastered the audio from this event.

 The speech was preceded by a series of brief introductory speeches by other figures.
 Rihani’s speech, as well as the prelude, are available to listen to on this page.